dimitrismistriotis/djforge/Setup.md

 #### Render.com

-Did our first deployment on Render.com.

-Followed instructions on
-[Deploying Django on Render](https://docs.render.com/deploy-django) tweaking them for DJ-Django's configuration.
+Did our first deployment on Render.com Following instructions on [Deploying Django on Render](https://docs.render.com/deploy-django) tweaking them for DJ-Django's configuration.
 For example did not install DJ-Database-URL, used poetry, `make build` instead of a build script,